 Work Track 5 was launched in November 2017 and has worked for nearly a year to review the policy and implementation from the 2012 round and develop preliminary recommendations on the future treatment of geographic names at the top-level in the New gTLD Program.
 Given the diversity of views on this topic and the fact that the ICANN has been debating related issues for many years, finding an agreed path forward has been a challenging task.

 The Work Track used a number of different strategies to gather input from the diverse set of participants in the group.
 The Work Track revisited the 2007 policy and did a deep dive into understanding the rules and procedures as implemented in the 2012 application round.
 It mapped and analyzed the different elements of the 2012 process with respect to geographic names to ensure that there is a common understanding of the different program elements.
+It reviewed recent resolutions by the ICANN Board regarding specific cases from the 2012 round.
 The Work Track reflected on both positive and negative experiences from the 2012 application round and considered issues experienced by applicants and other parties.
 It worked to develop principles that may guide the evaluation of options for future treatment of geographic names.
 The Work Track considered “pros” and “cons” of existing treatment from the 2012 Applicant Guidebook, as well as “pros” and “cons” of alternatives proposed by Work Track members.
 Finally, the Work Track sought to find convergence on areas where there might be agreement regarding future treatment.

 Deliberations uncovered some areas of possible compromise where members tended to either support or accept the existing terms in the 2012 Applicant Guidebook.
 Noting that no official consensus calls have been taken prior to publication of the Initial Report, all preliminary recommendations are for discussion purposes at this stage and may change based on community input received through public comment, as well as further deliberations by the Work Track.